 Please read the e-mail to decide whether the manuscript is within your area of expertise and if you can complete the review by the date requested.
 To accept or decline the review request, please reply to the e-mail.

-If you decline to review a manuscript: Please let us know why you have declined (e.g. the manuscript is outside your area of expertise, timing, etc.).
+If you decline to review a manuscript please inform us.
+Please let us know why you have declined (e.g. the manuscript is outside your area of expertise, timing, etc.).
 If possible, please recommend a colleague who might be able to review the manuscript.

 Please remember that the manuscript shared with you is a confidential document.
-Please do not share or cite information from the manuscript or use manuscript findings in your own research.
+Please do not share, discuss, or cite information from the manuscript.

-In your comments to the author, it helpful to organize your review into an introduction summarizing the major findings or points within the manuscript, followed by specific comments in numerical order addressing different suggestions or revisions.
+In your comments to the author please be specific.
+It helpful to organize your review into an introduction summarizing the major findings or points within the manuscript, followed by specific comments in numerical order addressing different suggestions or revisions.
 Please provide an impartial assessment and avoid subjective or offensive language.
 Please do not indicate whether the manuscript is acceptable for publication in this section.

 Once you have completed the review, please return your comments via e-mail to firstname.lastname@example.org.
 We strongly advise that you save a copy of your comments for further reference prior to submitting the form.